xybor-x/xylog/README.md

 `StreamEmitter` can be used to print logging message into `stdout` or `stderr`.

 `FileEmitter` can be used to write logging message to files.
-Library provides a capability of rotating log with limited size or time.
+This package provides a capability of rotating log with limited size or time.

 ## Formatter

 `Formatter` converts a `LogRecord` to text.

-Attributes of `LogRecord` are called macro.
-Macros' value is filled when the `LogRecord` is initiated.
+Attributes of `LogRecord` are called macros.
+Macros' value is filled when the `LogRecord` is created by the `Logger`.
 Using macros is the easy way to construct a logging message with dynamic and complex values.

 `TextFormatter` is a simple `Formatter` which uses macros and format string to format the message.